 Try also Krasopoulio tou Kokora, another popular taverna in Psyrri.
 You will appreciate home-cooked meals at this little taverna.
 All dishes are based on traditional recipes dating back to 1850.
-Your little fellows will love the coziness of the place as well as the home-made desserts.
+Your little fellows will love the coziness of the place as well as the homemade desserts.

 Around Syntagma Square and the Greek Parliament Building in the center of Athens are several family-friendly restaurants.

-Ergon House Athens is located in the golden triangle of Monastiraki, Syntagma and the Acropolis and a stone’s throw away from Plaka.
+Ergon House Athens is located in the golden triangle of Monastiraki, Syntagma, and the Acropolis and a stone’s throw away from Plaka.
 Ergon House is more than just a restaurant/food hall, it is a food experience.
-Kids will love the olive tree inside the market place and be amazed at all the meat, fish and other Greek products of this Greek deli.
+Kids will love the olive tree inside the marketplace and be amazed at all the meat, fish, and other Greek products of this Greek deli.
 A vertical orchard grows seasonal aromatic herbs, as well as lettuce and other vegetables.
 Ergon House’s menu is simple yet refined with Greek and Mediterranean flavors.

 In the posh Kolonaki shopping district, just off Syntagma, you can find Greek Gastronomy Center Yoleni’s.
-Inside a modern and light building, Yoleni’s restaurants and deli store offer visitors a complete experience of the authentic Greek gastronomy.
-Enjoy a handmade pita, authentic Greek yogurt, mouthwatering sandwiches, hearty salads, fresh juice, selected Greek wines and more.
+Inside a modern and light building, Yoleni’s restaurant and deli store offer visitors a complete experience of authentic Greek gastronomy.
+Enjoy a handmade pita, authentic Greek yogurt, mouthwatering sandwiches, hearty salads, fresh juice, selected Greek wines, and more.
 It is a very popular place so do reserve a table in advance.
 Yoleni’s also has a bar, a conference center, a food delivery service, cooking classes, an olive bar and even 7-holiday apartments.

 Mama Roux is an urban family-friendly all-day café serving breakfast, light lunch, and dinner, coffee, and drinks.
 A lot of ethnic dishes too and great vegetarian choices.
 Kids will love the home-made nacho’s.